NikhilMukraj/mod-qsar/README.md

 ## Todo

+- Convert atomic number in SMILES to element name
 - Windows integration (replacing shell scripting with Python)
 - Change preprocessing step to append to `.npy` file as loop progresses
 - Debug information